-&lt;sup>1 Authorised device - purchased by the pupil/family through a school-organised scheme.
+1 Authorised device - purchased by the pupil/family through a school-organised scheme.
 This device may be given full access to the network as if it were owned by the school.

-- Photographs published on the website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website see Use of Digital Images/Video Policy.
+- Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website - see Use of Digital Images/Video Policy.